 Raccoons do not hibernate.
-Raccoons are active year round, and cold weather could drive them to seek shelter in your house.
+Raccoons are active year-round, and cold weather could drive them to seek shelter in your house.

-When the weather gets frigid, they do enter a a dormacy state called torpor.
+When the weather gets frigid, they do enter a a dormant state called torpor.
 During this time, raccoons slow their metabolism and, in their dens, fall asleep with their tails wrapped around them for warmth.
 Unlike hibernation, it only lasts a few weeks.

 Raccoons in the Winter